-[44] The university provided more detail regarding the records, submitting that the category 1 and 5 records relate to meetings, consultations, discussions or communications concerning workplace harassment and discrimination complaints brought forward by the appellant about the university.
+[45] The university provided more detail regarding the records, submitting that the category 1 and 5 records relate to meetings, consultations, discussions or communications concerning workplace harassment and discrimination complaints brought forward by the appellant about the university.
+The university includes videos that were taken in a classroom/laboratory in category 5 of the records, submitting that its surveillance system consistently records over footage.
+These videos still exist, the university argues, because human resources made a request to protection services to capture certain portions of the video footage in relation to the appellant, which were then were used in subsequent discussions and/or communications about an ongoing employment-related matter involving the appellant.

-[45] The university further submits that the Category 3 and 4 records primarily relate to the appellant's disputes with the university regarding their employment status, job description, workload duties and the performance of those duties, and that these records were collected, prepared, maintained or used in relation to consultations, meetings, discussions or communications.20
+[46] The university further submits that the Category 3 and 4 records primarily relate to the appellant's disputes with the university regarding their employment status, job description, workload duties and the performance of those duties, and that these records were collected, prepared, maintained or used in relation to consultations, meetings, discussions or communications.

-[46] Regarding the category 6 records, the university submits that they were collected, prepared, maintained or used in relation to consultations, meetings, discussions or communications about the planning and scheduling of the Undergraduate Medical Education program's leadership roles.
+[47] Regarding the category 6 records, the university submits that they were collected, prepared, maintained or used in relation to consultations, meetings, discussions or communications about the planning and scheduling of the Undergraduate Medical Education program's leadership roles.